vicariousdrama/nodeyez/README.md

 ### channelbalance.py
 This python script will create images depicting your nodes lightning channel balances.
-Multiple images may be created (8 per page), and a bar graph shows relative percentage of the balance on your end or the remote..
+Multiple images may be created, and a bar graph shows relative percentage of the balance on your end or the remote..

 ![sample image of channel balance](./images/channelbalance.png)